 Learning that Fits Your Life

 Whether you live halfway across the world or have a busy career, we make this program work for you.
-You can earn the MAG degree online, through our robust digital course platform.
+You can earn the MAMG degree online, through our robust digital course platform.

 All your classes are streamed online, allowing you to interact with your classmates and professors in real-time.
 Learn more about our online education program.

 “Gerontology is the new hybrid career...
 If you walk out your front door and look around, you will see older people everywhere.
 There is such a need for people educated in aging that the career opportunities are endless.”Jolene FassbinderMSG graduate and program officer for the Archstone Foundation, which provides grants for innovative projects addressing the needs of older adults

 The MAG program at USC Leonard Davis explores gerontology through a sophisticated, multidisciplinary approach.
 Your classes integrate research and concepts from different fields, providing connections and context as you pursue academic and career goals.Cynthia HutchinsMAG graduate and director of financial gerontology for wealth management company Merrill Lynch